m1dst/Trimble-Thunderbolt-Monitor/README.md

-This is a hardware and software project to monitor and command a Trimble Thunderbolt which is a GPS disciplined 10MHz reference.
+This is a hardware and software project to monitor and command a [Trimble Thunderbolt](http://www.trimble.com/timing/thunderbolt-e.aspx) which is a GPS disciplined 10MHz reference.

-The software runs on a Netduino which is a .net version of the popular Arduino platform.
+The software runs on a [Netduino](http://netduino.com/) which is a .net version of the popular Arduino platform.
 It also includes a shield to make connecting it up to the Netduino much cleaner.
 I have designed the shield to be compatible with both Netduino and Arduino in case someone wants to port to the other platform.

-This particular version requires a Netduino Plus but can be recompiled for other Netduino models.
+This particular version requires a [Netduino Plus 2](http://netduino.com/netduinoplus2/specs.htm) but can be recompiled for other Netduino models.
 The reason I have started with the Plus edition is I plan to add network functionality to it.

-It is important to note that it also requires .NET Micro Framework 4.2 at present.
+It is important to note that it also requires [.NET Micro Framework 4.2](http://netmf.codeplex.com/) at present.

 Blog posts can be found at http://www.m1dst.co.uk/category/projects/trimble-thunderbolt-monitor/